The Complete Guide to Using Compression Correctly in Your Mixes

 Using compression is just the easier way to go.
 It takes less time to learn how to effectively use a compressor instead spending hours automating to get the same effect.

-Automation is a great way to enhance a mix, but don’t take the long way home just because you’re intimidated by compression.
+Automation is a great way to enhance a mix, but don’t take the long way home just because you’re intimidated with using compression.

 EQ and compression are you best friends for making better sounding mixes.
 They go hand in hand to create separation between your instruments and punchy and tight dynamics in your tracks.